bihor/camaliga/README.md

 Version 13.1.1/2:
 - Bugfix: tasks fixed for TYPO3 13.

+Version 13.1.3:
-Version 13.1.3: Bugfix: plugin wizard.
+- Bugfix: plugin wizard.

-Version 13.1.4/5: Documentation.
+Version 13.1.4/5:
+- Documentation.

+Version 13.2.0:
+- Refactoring.
+You need to use "Flush TYPO3 and PHP Cache"!